cleura/.github/profile/README.md

 Our public repositories include:

-- [terraform-provider-cleura](https://github.com/cleura/terraform-provider-cleura): A Terraform provider for managing Cleura resources.
+- [examples](https://github.com/cleura/examples): IaC examples for interacting with Cleura's offerings.

 We are continuously working to expand our open-source offerings.
 Stay tuned for more projects and tools.